Skycoder42/QtService/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/8596bb56c0df40c0bba7ddd28da65fee)](https://www.codacy.com/app/Skycoder42/QtService)
 [![AUR](https://img.shields.io/aur/version/qt5-service.svg)](https://aur.archlinux.org/packages/qt5-service/)

+> Looking for a maintainer!
+If anyone is interested in continuing development of the library, please write me here: #30

 ## Features
 - Allows you to create system (and user) services for various systems
 	- Provides a single Interface to implement only once without having to care to much about the platform